BitcoinLabrador/bitcoinlabrador.com-beginners_guide/README.md

 - The Price of Tomorrow by Jeff Booth
 - Capitalism & Freedom by Milton Friedman

-# 2. How to get bitcoin
+## 2. How to get & hodl bitcoin
 Next up will be the how, because it's important to have skin in the game.
-I'll give some explanation of where you can get it in multiple countries, what to avoid, and why you should buy your bitcoin KYC-free
+I'll give some explanation of where you can get it in multiple countries, what to avoid, and why you should buy your bitcoin KYC-free.
+I'll also quickly dip into the different options for bitcoin storage.
 - https://bitcoinqna.github.io/noKYConly/

-# 3. How does bitcoin work?
+## 3. How does bitcoin work?
 What bitcoin is and how it works is a much more optional path to take, so I'll treat that part last.
 Most of this will be a very condensed version of "Inventing Bitcoin" by Yan Pritzker